Complete Financial Questionnaire

 Further reading: How getting older affects the cost of life and health insurance differently.

-Serious Illness pays out a tax-free lump sum (?) if you’re diagnosed with one of the specific illnesses or disabilities that your policy covers (?).
+Serious Illness pays out a tax-free lump sum if you’re diagnosed with one of the specific illnesses or disabilities that your policy covers.

 You can claim on your policy if:

-Other ‘sometimes-included’ are children’s Serious Illness (see above about heebie-jeebies) that kicks in if one of your kids got one of the covered illnesses, and overseas surgery benefits, which is pretty much what it sounds like.
+Other ‘sometimes-included’ are children’s Serious Illness (see above about heebie-jeebies) that kicks in if one of your kids gets one of the covered illnesses, and overseas surgery benefits, which is pretty much what it sounds like.

-With Irish Life, the cheapest basic cover starts at around €40 a month while the enhanced cover costs over €300 a month.
-With VHI, the current cheapest cover starts at €37 a month, and rises to €85, for basic cover.
+With Irish Life, the cheapest basic cover starts at around €40 a month while the top Platinum plan will set you back over €700 per month.
+Wowsers!

 It depends.